Lacrymology/states/openldap/doc/index.rst

 Introduction
 ------------

-OpenLDAP is a free, open source implementation of the Lightweight Directory Access Protocol (LDAP) developed by the OpenLDAP Project.
+:doc:`index` is a free, open source implementation of the Lightweight Directory Access Protocol (LDAP) developed by the OpenLDAP Project.
 It is released under its own BSD-style license called the OpenLDAP Public License.

 ..
 Copied from http://en.wikipedia.org/wiki/OpenLDAP 22-01-2015

-Consult :doc:`/mail/doc/index` for setting up a full-stack mail system.

 Links
 -----